 eta): Specify the learning rate by which to shrink the feature weights.
 Shrinking feature weights after each boosting step makes the boosting process more conservative and prevents overfitting.
 The range is 0.0 to 1.0.
 This value defaults to 0.3.

 subsample): Specify the row sampling ratio of the training instance (x-axis).
+(Note that this method is sample without replacement.)
 For example, setting this value to 0.5 tells XGBoost to randomly collected half of the data instances to grow trees.
 This value defaults to 1, and the range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to “Stochastic Gradient Boosting” (Friedman, 1999).

 colsample_bylevel): Specify the column sampling rate (y-axis) for each split in each level.
+(Note that this method is sample without replacement.)
 This value defaults to 1.0, and the range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to “Stochastic Gradient Boosting” (Friedman, 1999).

-colsample_bytree: Specify the column subsampling rate per tree.
+colsample_bytree): Specify the column subsampling rate per tree.
+(Note that this method is sample without replacement.)
 This value defaults to 1.0 and can be a value from 0.0 to 1.0.
 Note that it is multiplicative with

-col_sample_rate, so setting both parameters to 0.8, for example, results in 64% of columns being considered at any given node to split.
+colsample_bynode, so setting all parameters to 0.8, for example, results in 51% of columns being considered at any given node to split.

 max_delta_step): Specifies the maximum delta step allowed in each tree’s weight estimation.
 This value defaults to 0.
 Setting this value to 0 specifies no constraint.
 Setting this value to be greater than 0 can help making the update step more conservative and reduce overfitting by limiting the absolute value of a leafe node prediction.
 This option also helps in logistic regression when a class is extremely imbalanced.